gpstar81/GPStar-proton-pack/OPERATION.md

 To exit the menu system, navigate to the top menu in **Setting 5** (Slo-blo LED is no longer illuminated) and press the Barrel Wing button button.
 A small beep will be heard when transitioning between the top and sub menu levels.

-**When music is playing while the pack and wand are turned off, you can use the Rotary knob on the top of the wand to easily access the independent music volume control.**
+`When music is playing while the pack and wand are turned off, you can use the Top Dial on the top of the Neutrona Wand to easily access the independent music volume control.`

 Refer the [Loading The Audio Files](AUDIO.md) for more information on loading additional music tracks.